keithedgefield/horizon/README.md

 browsers.
 Our goal is to create a lightweight yet powerful framework that both beginners and experienced developers can easily use.

-## Momo: A Modern, Ultra-Portable Gaming API

-`Momo` is the foundation framework of Horizon Project, provides a modern, efficient API that abstracts away platform-specific details while maintaining excellent performance.
-The architecture follows a component-based design, enabling modularity and portability.

 ## Linguine: A Lightweight Scripting Language

 `Linguine` is our purpose-built scripting language designed